eliotmuirgrid/press/tconcepts/science/computer/cpp/machine/machine.md

 ## The Goal and the Big Picture

-This is disruption. **This is the GOAL of the [theory of constraints](/system/toc):**
+This is help people be more creative. **This is the GOAL of the [theory of constraints](/system/toc):**
-Remove every barrier, empower ordinary users, and trigger an overdue revolution in personal computing.
+Remove every barrier and empower ordinary users.